| Case

 saw the Internet as a better sales lead generator than anything else

 because of the quality of sales leads it generated.”
+“But Internet marketing isn’t something you can just

 switch on, throw money at and be there instantly over night,” he